aarthivenkat/aarthivenkat.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. candidate of Computational Biology and Bioinformatics at Yale University.
-The goal of my graduate research is to leverage geometric structure to learn meaningful representations from single-cell data towards better characterization of cellular and molecular behavior.
-This work is in close collaboration with multiple departments and institutions, spanning a broad range of research areas, including cellular heterogeneity, dynamics, signaling, and cross-dataset comparison.
+As the scale and scope of biomedical data exponentially increase, machine learning is becoming a crucial part of scientific discovery.
+In my graduate work at Yale University in the [Krishnaswamy Lab](https://krishnaswamylab.org/), I have developed graph-based representation learning approaches that learn from the graph structure and reveal patterns that characterize cellular and molecular behavior, especially from single-cell sequencing data.
+My research is highly interdisciplinary, and I have led several high-impact collaborations with multiple departments and institutions, spanning a broad range of research areas.
 {style="text-align: justify;"}

-My work has appeared in journals such as Nature, Science Immunology, Cell Patterns, and Cell Trends in Immunology, and is in review at Genome Research, Nature, and Nature Computational Science.
+This work has appeared in journals such as Nature, Science Immunology, Cell Patterns, and Cell Trends in Immunology, and is in review at Genome Research, Nature, and Nature Computational Science.
 Additionally, my work has been presented at top computer science and math conferences, including SampTA, LoG, and GSP, and is in review at ICASSP.
 {style="text-align: justify;"}

 <div class="flourish-embed flourish-network" data-src="visualisation/15913395"><script src="https://public.flourish.studio/resources/embed.js"></script></div>